Blumlaut/tldl/README.md

 Run `npm i` in bot directory, copy `.env.example` to `.env` and fill out the required environment variables.

 Start the bot with `npm start`

+## Behaviour

+The Bot will create an image transcript for every voice message it sees, this can be in a DM, Group or Server.

+Voice messages are temporarily downloaded into `/tmp/tldl/`, this is also where transcripts are stored until they are read by the bot, the files are subsequently deleted.

+## License

+see [LICENSE.md](LICENSE.md]